 The Management Committee, composed of the Company's most senior officers, establishes the overall risk management policies for the Company and reviews the Company's performance relative to these policies.
 The Management Committee has created several Risk Committees to assist it in monitoring and reviewing the Company's risk management practices.
 These Risk Committees, as well as other committees established to monitor specific risks, review the risk monitoring and risk management policies and procedures relating to the Company's market and credit risk profile, sales practices, legal enforceability, and operational and systems risks.
-The Controllers, Treasury, Law, Compliance and Firm Risk Management Departments, which are all independent of the Company's business units, assist senior management and the Risk Committees in monitoring and controlling the Company's risk profile.
+The Credit Risk, Market Risk, Controllers, Treasury and Law and Compliance Departments, which are all independent of the Company's business units, assist senior management and the Risk Committees in monitoring and controlling the Company's risk profile.
+The Credit and Market Risk Departments have operational responsibility for measuring and monitoring aggregate credit risk and market risk with respect to the Company's institutional trading activities and are responsible for risk policy development, risk analysis and risk reporting to senior management and the Risk Committees.
 In addition, the Internal Audit Department, which also reports to senior management, periodically examines and evaluates the Company's operations and control environment.
 The Company continues to be committed to employing qualified personnel with appropriate expertise in each of its various administrative and business areas to implement effectively the Company's risk management and monitoring systems and processes.